Shreyanshjain02/90DaysOfDevOps/2026/day-61/SJ_day-61-terraform-intro.md

 - Screenshot of the resources in the AWS console
 - What each Terraform command does (init, plan, apply, destroy, show, state list)
 - What the state file contains and why it matters

----

-## Submission
-1. Add `day-61-terraform-intro.md` to `2026/day-61/`
-2. Commit and push to your fork

----

-## Learn in Public
-Share on LinkedIn: "Started the TerraWeek Challenge -- installed Terraform, created my first S3 bucket and EC2 instance using code, and destroyed it all with one command.
-Infrastructure as Code just clicked."

-`#90DaysOfDevOps` `#TerraWeek` `#DevOpsKaJosh` `#TrainWithShubham`

-Happy Learning!
-**TrainWithShubham**